Learning Geodesics of Geometric Shape Deformations From Images: Experimental Evaluation

-Fig.~\ref{fig:DetDis-Neg} presents a quantitative comparison of negative values in the determinant of Jacobian(DetJac) of the transformations across three different datasets --- in-distribution (ID) testing data, out-of-distribution (OOD) testing data, and real 3D brain MRIs.
-The results indicate that for both the ID testing data and the 3D brain MRIs, there are barely violations of regularization.
-It is worth noting that our method, GDN, demonstrates advantages on the OOD testing data, with a zero number of negative values reported.
-These findings indicate the potential of GDN achieving improved generalizability and regularization compared to other baselines.
+Fig.~\ref{fig:negJac} presents a quantitative comparison of negative values in the determinant of Jacobian(DetJac) of the transformations across three different datasets --- in-distribution (ID) testing data, out-of-distribution (OOD) testing data, and real 3D brain MRIs.
+The results indicate that for both the ID testing data and the 3D brain MRIs, there are barely violations of regularization for all methods.
+However, it is worth noting that our method, GDN, demonstrates advantages on the OOD testing data, with zero negative values reported.
+However, when tested on data outside the training distribution, the percentage of negative Jacobian determinants begins to diverge across models: GDN (0.005\%), LM (0.132\%), QS (0.255\%), VM-Diff (0.038\%), and TM (0.011\%).
+These findings indicate the potential of GDN to achieve improved generalizability and regularization compared to other baselines.